 1) 1911s are easy to conceal

-The slim-line Wilson 1911 disappears.
-Period.
-Gone, As for the gun weight issue, a sturdy gun belt – combined with an effective weight loss regimen (I’m now an OWG) – makes the ballistic boat anchor an easily supportable proposition.
+As for the gun’s weight issue, a sturdy gun belt makes the ballistic boat anchor an easily supportable proposition.
 Seriously.
-It’s less of a problem than fitting all the rest of my everyday carry clobber (knives, spare mag, flashlight, iPhone, sunglasses, keys and wallet) in my pockets.
+It’s less of a problem than fitting all the rest of my everyday carry gear (knives, spare mag, flashlight, iPhone, sunglasses, keys and wallet) in my pockets.

 2) 1911s are effective

-At the risk of re-igniting the caliber wars, I’m much more comfortable carrying a .45 than a 9mm or snappy-ass .40 for self-defense.
-Most defensive gun uses are 3-3-3: three yards, three seconds, three rounds.
-I’d rather go into this close encounter of the lethal threat kind with 15 big-ass Golden Saber hollow-point .45s than 31 HP 9mms – given that I’m unlikely to fire that many shots, the .45 offers superior lethality and practice has made combat accuracy equal.
+At the risk of re-igniting the caliber wars, I’m much more comfortable carrying a .45 than a 9mm or a snappy .40 S&W for self-defense.
+The old saying says most defensive gun uses are 3-3-3: three yards, three seconds, three rounds.
+I’m not sure if that’s true, but I’d rather go into a self-defense situation with 15 Golden Saber hollow-point .45s than 31 JHP 9mm rounds.
+Given that I’m unlikely to fire that many shots, the .45 offers superior lethality and practice has made combat accuracy equal.

 Yes, I’d rather have 31 .45’s.
-If it weren’t for concealment issues (as above), a double-stack .45 would be ideal.
-As for the safety, yes, well, there is that.
-I’ve drilled like a bastard – and continue to do so – to master the protocol.
-Considering the Wilson’s light-as-a-dust-mite’s-fart single-action trigger, I also checked my go-pedal discipline under stress with force-on-force training.
+If it weren’t for concealment issues, a double-stack .45 would be ideal.
+As for the gun’s safety, I’ve trained and practiced enough – and continue to do so – to make that second nature.
+Considering the 1911’s oh-so-light single-action trigger, I’ve also checked my trigger discipline under stress with force-on-force training.

-I feel confident that I could wield my Wilson Combat X-Tac with reasonable aplomb if and when push comes to shove.
-That said, a gun’s a gun and I’m no ballistic or firearm snob.
+I feel confident that I could wield my 1911 carry gun with reasonable aplomb if and when push comes to shove.
+That said, a gun’s a gun and I’m not a ballistic or firearm snob.
 Not to mention the fact that a gun isn’t the most important part of a gunfight.
 Still, the 1911 is far from obsolete.
 You may disagree, but what bad guy’s gonna argue the point at the point of a gun?

 3) 1911s are cool